-American Indian Alaska Native (AIAN) data reported by California to the Centers for Disease Control and Prevention (CDC)
+American Indian and Alaska Native (AIAN) data reported by California to the Centers for Disease Control and Prevention (CDC)

-CDC Data show that AIAN in California are testing positive for COVID-19 and dying at rates that are nearly equal to their proportion of California's population.
-This includes a total of
+CDC Data show that AIAN in California are testing positive for COVID-19 at rates just below their proportion of California's population and dying at slightly higher than expected rates.
+This includes a total of 1,559 cases and 49 deaths.

 Source: CDC.
-Data current as of July 14, 2020.
+Data current as of July 29, 2020.
+6